Developing and submitting a proposal for funding

 The proposal approval process at UVA.
 All grant and contract proposals must be approved by the University before submission to the sponsor.
 At the SOM, proposals must be endorsed by the Principal Investigator, Chair, and the Office of Grants and Contracts.

-The fiscal/administrative description of the proposal and approval signatures are collected on a four-page proposal approval sheet (also known as "the goldenrod," after its former color).
+The fiscal/administrative description of the proposal and approval signatures are collected on a proposal approval sheet (also known as "the goldenrod," after its former color).
 Grants and Contracts has posted a version for NIH e-SNAP proposals and a generic SOM version.
 Your research administrator should help you complete this form, though you, as Principal Investigator, are responsible for reviewing and approving its contents.
-Forward the approval sheet, technical proposal, budget, justification, and other supporting documents to your Chair and then to Grants and Contracts (who require at least five working days before the submission deadline).
+Forward the approval sheet, technical proposal, budget, justification, and other supporting documents to your Chair and then to Grants and Contracts (who require at least seven working days before the submission deadline).
 Grants and Contracts may ask additional questions concerning the project or information on the approval form before it is signed and ready for submission to the funding agency.
-Grants and Contracts performs all electronic submissions of proposals to grants.gov ( see notes and reminders for submissions to grants.gov).
+Grants and Contracts performs all electronic submissions of proposals to grants.gov (see notes and reminders for submissions to grants.gov).